 Tesla Motors uses proprietary technology, world-class design and state-of-the-art manufacturing processes to create a new generation of highway capable electric vehicles.
 We utilize an innovative distribution model based on Company-owned sales and service centers.
 This approach allows us to maintain the highest levels of customer experience and benefit from short customer feedback loops to ensure our customer needs are fulfilled.
 We believe our operational infrastructure provides us with a competitive advantage compared to traditional automobile manufacturers.

 The Tesla Roadster entered production in 2008 and Model S in 2012.
-Deliveries for Model X begin 2014.
+Deliveries for Model X coming in 2015.

 Tuesday, October 21, 2014